-MHHS-DEL2427-[02]-Migration Framework-Principles and Guidelines v3.1 ID Name Principle Category Statement Rationale Implications MCP-04 Delegated Schedule Management Governance The MCC will have delegated authority from the SRO to manage changes to the Migration Schedule and re- allocations as per the MCC framework Centralised authority allows for swift decision-making and consistent management of the migration process.
+Principle 27-[02]-Wilgration Framework-P - Caldonillo Vo.2 ID Name Category Statement Rationale Implications MCP-04 Delegated Schedule Management Governance The MCC will have delegated authority from the SRO to manage changes to the Migration Schedule and reallocations as per the MCC framework Centralised authority allows for swift decision-making and consistent management of the migration process.
 The MCC's decisions on schedule changes will be final, requiring participant adherence.
 MCP-05 Migration Schedule Level Data The MCC will provide the total planned migrations per day, per Licensed Distribution System Operator (LDSO); and will regularly report on migration performance (success, exceptions).
 Maintains stakeholder confidence and allows for informed decision-making by participants.
 Regular, detailed reports will be made available when key events occur such as: 1.
 Expected Supplier Qualification Date changes and slippage in expected migration start 2.
 Consistent underutilisation of capacity allocation by Supplier.
 3. New Supplier about to start migration for LDSO 4.
 Migrations schedules allocation defined and communicated per LDSO MCP-06 Performance Metrics Visibility Data The MCC will provide transparency of participant performance to plan.
 This may be in the form of a RAG status and not participant MPAN volumes.
 Openness about performance encourages accountability and continuous improvement, and collaborative, creative problem solving.
 Participants will need to regularly provide data related to performance e.g. deviations from planned, routes to green.
-MCP-07 Migration Schedule Planning Migration Planning The Supplier must appoint a Principal Contact and at least one Planner It needs to be clear who can access the and provide the Migration Schedules The MCC will need to know who to contact within the organisation.
+MCP-07 Migration Schedule Planning Migration Planning The Supplier must appoint a Principal Contact and at least one Planner The MCC must have an accountable person for Migration and confirmed person responsible for migration planning for each Supplier.
+The MCC can escalate expediently when the issues related to migration performance or migration schedule submission arise.